Harley-Davidson Inc (HOG)

 Turnover ratios

-Activity ratios provide insights into how effectively a company is managing its assets and liabilities to generate revenues and profits.
-Here is a detailed analysis of Harley-Davidson, Inc.'s activity ratios based on the provided data:
+Activity ratios provide insight into how efficiently a company is managing its resources.
+Let's analyze the activity ratios of Harley-Davidson Inc based on the provided data:

 1. Inventory Turnover:

-- The inventory turnover ratio measures how many times a company's inventory is sold and replaced over a period.
+- The inventory turnover ratio reflects how many times a company's inventory is sold and replaced during a specific period.

-- Harley-Davidson's inventory turnover has shown fluctuations over the quarters, ranging from 3.73 to 5.13.
+- Harley-Davidson's inventory turnover has fluctuated over the years, ranging from a low of 3.92 to a high of 10.20.

-- A higher inventory turnover ratio indicates that Harley-Davidson is efficiently managing its inventory levels and selling products quickly.
+- A higher inventory turnover indicates that Harley-Davidson is selling its inventory more rapidly, which could be positive for cash flow and profitability.

 2. Receivables Turnover:

-- The receivables turnover ratio indicates how quickly a company collects payments from its customers.
+- Unfortunately, data for Harley-Davidson's receivables turnover is not available in the provided dataset.
+This ratio would have indicated how efficiently the company collects payments from its customers.

 3. Payables Turnover: